created-by-varun/instagram-layout-css/README.md

-# instagram-layout-css
-A replica of the instagram user profile layout
+# A replica of the Desktop site of instagram profile
 #### Live Demo: https://created-by-varun.github.io/instagram-layout-css/

 #### Preview: